 Because in the cases where you need it there is no other option.

 And they are more common than you think.
-What's subtle about code walking is how often you could use it, yet be unaware of its existence.
+What's subtle about code walking is how often one could use it, yet be unaware of its existence.

 I had no other option and had to use a code walker for four separate projects without realizing it at the time.
 I wrote a binary rewriter that changes the body of functions, a source-to-source transformer that makes programs updateable, and a code verifier that makes sure a server can't steal private data from the browser.
 None of this was possible without a code walker, and the programming language didn't provide one.
 So I had to find a way to put one together, all while not knowing that what I was doing each time was code walking.

-I wanted out of the rewriting maze.
-Each time I thought this was a one off project that for some strange reason had to be this difficult, parsing and rewriting code, and which I'd never have to do again.
+Each time I thought this was a one-off project that for some strange reason had to be this difficult, parsing and rewriting code, and which I'd never have to do again.
 And sure enough the next important program I wrote needed code walking again.
-It's as if there's no escape.
+I wanted out of the rewriting maze and yet there was no escape.

 Why is code walking inescapable?
 I think it's because of how powerful it is.
 Writing powerful programs implies making programs short.
 I think programs can be written to be as short as possible only if they can then be processed with a code walker.
 Put the two together and we have the answer.